mrousavy/react-native-blurhash/README.md

 The performance of the decoders is really fast, which means you should be able to use them in collections quite easily.
 By increasing the `decodeWidth` and `decodeHeight` props, the performance decreases.
 I'd recommend values of `16` for large lists, and `32` otherwise.
 Play around with the values but keep in mind that you probably won't see a difference when increasing it to anything above `32`.

 With both `decodeWidth` and `decodeHeight` set to `16` the image decoding takes about **2 milliseconds** on iOS.
 For comparison, setting both `decodeWidth` and `decodeHeight` to `400` increases the decoding time to around **1186 milliseconds**.

+Use `decodeAsync={true}` to decode the Blurhash on a separate background Thread instead of the main UI-Thread.
+This is useful when you are experiencing stutters because of the Blurhash's **decoder** - e.g.: in large Lists.
+Be aware: Only use this if you _are_ experiencing those stutters, since otherwise the decoding will be significantly slower due to the Thread-start overhead.

+> Implementations differ: on **iOS** a `DispatchQueue` is re-used, on **Android** a new Thread is started for every decode.

 At the moment, the Android decoder is faster than the iOS decoder, I'm not quite sure why.